-But one day, several years later after I had been wrestling with my teenage son in the swimming pool he said, “Dad you sound like you can barely breathe”.
-As a young husband and father I became increasingly worried.
-This moment gave new life to my quest for answers and I decided to see a cardiologist who sent me for testing that showed extremely low oxygen levels during exertion.
+But several years later after I had been wrestling with my teenage son in the swimming pool he said, “Dad, you sound like you can barely breathe.”
+As a young husband and father, I became increasingly worried.
+This moment gave new life to my quest for answers.
+I decided to see a cardiologist, who sent me for testing that showed extremely low oxygen levels during exertion.
 A venogram and VQ scan then revealed multiple blood clots in each of my legs.
 I knew this was very serious.

-My treatment began as I was admitted to the hospital to have a vena cava filter implanted, was handed a prescription for Coumadin and sent home.
-Everything with the procedure went well but there was just one little problem; I still couldn’t breathe.
+I was admitted to the hospital to have a vena cava filter implanted, after which I was handed a prescription for Coumadin and sent home.
+Everything with the procedure went well, but there was just one little problem: I still couldn’t breathe.

-Thanks to my wife Diane, insisting on a second opinion, we ended up in the office of a Sanford pulmonologist who finally diagnosed me with CTEPH (chronic thromboembolic pulmonary hypertension) and said, “It’s a good thing you came to see us Mr. Rozakis, because in one to two years you’d either be dead or in the heart/lung transplant center.”
+Thanks to my wife Diane, who insisted on a second opinion, we ended up in the office of a Stanford pulmonologist who finally diagnosed me with CTEPH (chronic thromboembolic pulmonary hypertension).
+He said, “It’s a good thing you came to see us, Mr. Rozakis, because in one to two years you’d either be dead or in the heart and lung transplant center.”

 I had been seeking “first opinions” going back at least 20 years.
-By this time, I was a 43-year-old, married with three kids, man from California, with his own tech company, a mortgage, car payments, and a bad golf game.
-A “young” man who had just been told something about dying and transplants…
+By this time, I was a 43-year-old married man with three kids, living in California with his own tech company, a mortgage, car payments, and a bad golf game.
+A “young” man who had just been told something about dying and transplants.

 A Life-or-Death Decision